Saatchi Gallery Has A New Exhibition Filled With Selfies

 We guess there's nothing left but to head down there and take a selfie in the Selfie exhibition ... then post it on Instagram.
 Oh wait, we've already done it.

-Selfie to Self-expression is on at Saatchi Gallery until 31 May, entrance is free.
+Selfie to Self-expression is on at Saatchi Gallery until, entrance is free.
+The exhibition has now been extended and the second run is from 6 June - 6 September.